dotMavriQ/STXTOFR/migrations/README.md

 # Migrations

 Alembic revisions belong here.
-The current implementation keeps the SQLAlchemy schema in `app/storage/schema.py` and can be migrated into revision files as the repository history is replayed.
+The application startup path upgrades the database to `head`, so changes to persistent tables should land as revision files here instead of relying on plain `create_all`.